Assistant professor, Health Studies

 What do you do to relax or recharge?

-I enjoy drinking coffee, swimming, walking and biking.
+I enjoy gardening, swimming, walking and cooking.